Ucas-HaoranWei/Vary-toy/README.md

 ## Release
+- [2024/1/23] 🔥Eval codes will be available soon.
-- [2024/1/22] 🔥🔥🔥You only need a single 1080Ti to experience all features of current LVLMs.
+- [2024/1/23] 🔥🔥🔥You only need a single 1080Ti to experience all features of current LVLMs.